SarahCiscoFrance/RoomControl/README.md

 **3. Air conditioner**

-In this section the metrics of temperature and humidity are the real metrics (detected by the Room Navigator) but the control of the air conditioner is fake.
-This is left as an example.
+In this section the metrics of temperature and humidity are the real metrics (detected by the Room Navigator) but the controls of the air conditioner are fake.
+They are left as an example.

 **4. BluRay**